Ho Chi Minh City: Administration

 Ho Chi Minh City Hall is the administrative building of the city's government.

-The formal map of Ho Chi Minh City after merging with Bình Dương province and Bà Rịa–Vũng Tàu province.
+The formal map of Ho Chi Minh City (yellow) after merging with Bình Dương province (purple) and Bà Rịa–Vũng Tàu province (blue).
 This image contents some obsolete designations.

-The city is a municipality at the same level as Vietnam's provinces, and is divided into 113 wards, 54 communes, and 1 special administrative zone (as of 2025):
+Ho Chi Minh City is a municipality at the same level as Vietnam's provinces, and as of 2025 is divided into the following administrative subdivisions:

 113 wards (2023.6266 km2 in area), which are designated as urban or suburban (phường):